-Chase Sapphire Preferred versus Chase Sapphire Reserve: Which is better for you?
+Chase Sapphire Preferred vs. Chase Sapphire Reserve

-Chase Sapphire Preferred
+Chase Sapphire Preferred Card

 Chase Sapphire Reserve

-||50,000 points if you spend $4,000 in first 3 months|
+|Sign-up bonus||60,000 points if you spend $4,000 in first 3 months||50,000 points if you spend $4,000 in first 3 months|

 Chase Sapphire Preferred overview